cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 ### Logging in

-When interacting with a cloud foundry, the first thing to do is log in.
+To start a session with CF, you need to login.
 You do this by targeting the `api` endpoint of the cloud foundry installation.
 The url should be something like `https://api.<system_domain>`.
-By default, manifest generation of your bosh-lite cloud foundry installation uses a system domain of `bosh-lite.com`.
+By default, the manifest generation of your bosh-lite CF installation uses a system domain of `bosh-lite.com`.

 Verify that: